 Sleep Testing Made Easy

-The first step to getting tested is to take a sleep study pre-screening questionnaire, which will usually include the Epworth Sleepiness Scale.
-The results should then be given to a physician and, depending on the results, the next step may be to visit a sleep testing facility.
-If diagnosed with sleep apnea, the driver can then seek treatment from a sleep dentist.
+The first step to getting tested is to take a sleep study pre-screening questionnaire that will be evaluated by a physician.
+If diagnosed with sleep apnea, the driver can then seek treatment from a local sleep dentist.

 How Sleep Apnea Can be Treated

-The most common form of treating sleep apnea is with a cPAP machine, which is designed to force air into the throat to prevent apnea.
+The most common form of treating sleep apnea is with a CPAP machine, which is designed to force air into the throat to prevent stoppages in breathing.
 However, some patients find it to be cumbersome, loud and uncomfortable.
 Thankfully, there’s an alternative: treatment with an oral sleep appliance.
 The small apparatus easily fits into the mouth and gently shifts the jaw forward to maintain normal airflow.

 If you or a loved one is a truck driver who has demonstrated any of the above symptoms, then it’s imperative to follow through with sleep apnea testing in Denver.
-It will make the highways much safer.
+It will make the highways much safer and save lives.

 About the Author

 Consistently recognized by 5280 Magazine as one of Colorado’s Top Dentists, Dr. Gary Radz specializes in treating sleep apnea.
-As a person who manages sleep apnea, himself, he understands how the condition can affect one’s life.
+As a person who has sleep apnea himself, he understands how the condition can affect one’s life.
 Thus, Dr. Radz has a level of empathy that is uncommon.
-A member of the Academy of Clinical Sleep Disorders Disciplines and the Academy of Dental Sleep Medicine, he helps his patients rest better at his private practice, and he can be reached for more information through his website.
+A member of the Academy of Clinical Sleep Disorders Disciplines and the Academy of Dental Sleep Medicine, he provides oral appliances and screenings to help his patients rest better at his private practice.
+Dr. Radz can be reached for more information through his website.